Regulations Governing the Grant of Study Leave, Leave of Absence, and Leave to accept a Research Award

-(b) Study leave shall normally be granted in the proportion of one term in respect of every six terms of service and shall normally only be granted for a maximum period of one year (three terms), no matter how long the applicant has served.
-In exceptional circumstances study leave may be granted for one term, but only one term, prior to the completion of the qualifying period.
-In such a case the term immediately following the period of leave shall count as part of the qualifying period of service.
+(b) Study leave shall normally not be granted in the proportion of more than one term in respect of every six terms of service and shall normally not be granted for more than a year, no matter how long the applicant has served.
+In exceptional circumstances study leave may be granted one term, but only one term, prior to the completion of the qualifying period, but in such a case the term immediately following the period of leave shall count as part of the qualifying period of service.

-(c) Study leave shall not normally be granted for periods of less than a full academic term.
+(d) Study leave shall not normally be granted for periods of less than a full term.

-(e) Salary may be deducted in respect of study leave granted and shall be determined so that the member of staff shall not be worse off, nor substantially better off, than if they had not been granted study leave and, in particular, the following will be taken into account:
+(f) Stipend may be deducted in respect of study leave granted in pursuance of section (2) of these Regulations.
+The amount of stipend deducted shall, so far as possible, be determined so that the member of staff shall not be worse off, nor substantially better off, than if they had not been granted study leave and, in particular, the following will be taken into account:

 (i) income from any new sources;

-(ii) additional expenses or loss of income arising from the period of study leave.
+(ii) additional expenses or loss of income arising from new duties.

 (2) Leave of Absence

-Leave of absence may be granted for academic purposes and such leave of absence shall normally be unpaid, but salary need not be withheld if the period of absence requested includes only a short period of absence from the University.
+Notwithstanding any dispensations granted in pursuance of section (2) of these Regulations, leave of absence may be granted for academic purposes.
+Such leave of absence shall normally be without stipend, but stipend need not be withheld if the period of absence requested includes only a short period of absence from the University in term-time.